mwwalrath/ExtraHop/VLAN Down Detector/README.md

 ExtraHop doesn't have a built-in detection for data feed loss at the VLAN level.
 If a network TAP fails, a SPAN port drops, or a routing change silently removes a VLAN from the sensor's view, there's no native alert.
 This trigger fills that gap.

-For PNC, this runs as a **performance detection** (NPM mode) so it routes through their performance detection webhook, separate from the SOC/NDR pipeline.
+For [Customer], this runs as a **performance detection** (NPM mode) so it routes through their performance detection webhook, separate from the SOC/NDR pipeline.

 ---